 Under the Copyright Act 1968, a copy of third party documents cannot be provided without the consent of the owner of the document.
-Copyright is the exclusive right to make copies, license and otherwise exploit a literary, musical, or artistic work, whether printed, audio, video, etc. Works granted such right by law are protected for the lifetime of the author or creator and for a period of 70 years after his or her death.
+Copyright is the exclusive right to make copies, license and otherwise exploit a literary, musical, or artistic work, whether printed, audio, video, or some other format.
+Works automatically granted such right by law are protected for the lifetime of the author or creator and for a period of 70 years after his or her death.

-The GIPA Act does not override copyright requirements.
+The GIPA Act does not override copyright compliance requirements.

-In terms of information held by Burwood Council, copyright frequently applies to building plans, technical documents and third-party reports.
-As a result, Council usually cannot reproduce copies of these documents.
-Copyright owner details will be provided, where available, so that applicants can seek written permission for their reproduction.
-However, in the absence of the consent of the copyright holder, Council can make these documents available for viewing at Council's offices.
+Copyright of Burwood Council holdings frequently applies to content such as building plans, technical documents and third-party reports.
+As a result, Council is frequently unable reproduce copies of these documents.
+Copyright owner details will be provided, if these can be reasonably ascertained, so that applicants can seek written permission for their reproduction.
+Council can make these documents available for viewing at Council's offices in instances where copyright consent cannot be secured.